MHPE - Medical and Health Professions Education

 The practicum provides students with an in-depth supervised opportunity to apply knowledge and skills gained in the MHPE core teaching courses.
 This virtual practicum requires students to work individually to develop all aspects of an online course.
 Students will engage through media creation, planning for diverse course audiences, and peer review.

-This course is designed to thoroughly evaluate the learner’s knowledge of medical and health professions education and their concentration using combined written and oral evaluation strategies.
-Students must complete the Comprehensive exam and write and present a preliminary dissertation research proposal.
-Learners must successfully complete this course before moving on to complete their Dissertation research.
-Completion of all MHPE doctoral coursework is required prior to enrollment.
+This course is designed to thoroughly evaluate your knowledge of medical and health professions education, your concentration, and educational research methods using combined written and oral evaluation strategies.
+You must complete the Comprehensive exam and write and present a preliminary dissertation research proposal.
+You must successfully complete this course before moving on to complete your dissertation research.